Anthony B. Pinn: Pinn's approach to theodicy, redemptive suffering, and Black humanism

 Pinn follows the thinking of existentialist writer Albert Camus, who rejects theodicean arguments for God limiting God's own intervention, arguing that "if God is omnipotent and permits human suffering, then God is a murderer."
 Theodicean arguments based on the postulating of a limited God, as presented by William R. Jones and Delores Williams, are not valid at all, as Pinn questions the efficacy and worth of worship and action in the service of a limited, ultimately ineffective deity.

 Rather, Pinn proposes that Black theologians examine the third theodicean solution: the questioning or denial of God's existence.
-In this approach, Pinn draws on William R. Jones’ important work Is God a White Racist?
+In this approach, Pinn draws on William R. Jones' important work Is God a White Racist?
 (1998), which questions God's goodness.
 He ultimately takes this point farther than Jones, arguing that if God exists and is self-limiting in God's support for Black liberation, as Jones concludes, God is indeed a racist.

 Pinn describes his approach as fundamentally pragmatic: where faith in God entails a justification of human suffering, he "would rather lose God than human value."
 James H. Cone writes that "Black theology must relate itself to the human situation unique to oppressed persons generally and blacks particularly.
 If black theology fails to do this adequately, then the black community will and should destroy it."

 To this end, Pinn advocates a position of "strong humanism," a non-theistic religion that concerns itself, above all, with human life, while rejecting the existence of God.

-In 2017 Pinn published a book, When Colorblindness Isn't the Answer: Humanism and the Challenge of Race, on why humanists should embrace racial justice.
+In 2017, Pinn published a book, When Colorblindness Isn't the Answer: Humanism and the Challenge of Race, on why humanists should embrace racial justice.

 Sources of theology

 Pinn draws on a variety of historical traditions in the formation of his religion of Black humanism.
 Examples from Black folk stories and jokes, spirituals, blues, rap, and political discourse form the basis of Pinn's work.
 In his analysis of these diverse sources, Pinn employs what he terms "nitty-gritty hermeneutics," an approach to theological thought that is constructed from the hard realities of human experience, unconfined by a need to fit into preconceived Christian doctrines.
 In other words, nitty-gritty hermeneutics privilege solutions to the problem of oppression over the maintenance of religious tradition.

-He suggests that this approach is already widespread within hip-hop music, citing lyrics and quotes from Salt-n-Pepa, NWA, Dr. Dre, Grand Master Flash and the Furious Five, KRS-One, and Chuck D, all of which seek to describe the harsh realities of life.
-Essentially, Pinn attempts to transform the language of rap music, which expresses nitty-gritty theology on a popular level, into professional theology, acceptable to academia.